akuniutka/git-basics/test.md

 # Test

-Test line withh a typo.
+Test line with a typo.
 Should correct it.